 Achievements and Experience

-Be descriptive in listing experiences and achievements.
+Be descriptive in listing experiences and achievements in your LinkedIn profile summary.
 Explain how you approached your responsibilities/experience and what you did to overcome obstacles that led to your achievements.
 When requesting a reference, make it specific and relevant so that the reference shows some skill or attribute you displayed.

 Top tip: Try and get a mix of academic and professional recommendations, there is no such thing as too many recommendations.